GenIE: Generative Information Extraction: Acknowledgments

 \section{Acknowledgments}

 Nicola De Cao is supported by SAP Innovation Center Network.
-Authors want to thank Fabio Petroni for insightful discussions and help.
+Authors want to thank Ivan Titov and Wilker Aziz for insightful discussions and help.
 With support from Swiss National Science Foundation (grant 200021\_185043), European Union (TAILOR, grant 952215), and gifts from Microsoft, Facebook, Google.